10 crucial things to know before one want to start freelancing. Not to scare you but to give you a reality check about being a freelancer

 I share about my freelancing journey because it works for me.
 However, when you look at some of the things I share, you may find things are easy.

 1. Freelancing isn’t easy

-If you have a very rosy picture of freelancing and thinks it is is a walk in the park, you have to get your facts correct.
-It is not at all easy and it is very tough to be a freelancer.
+If you have a very rosy picture of freelancing and think it is is a walk in the park, you have to get your facts correct.
+It is not at all easy.

-2. Work Life Balance
+2. Work-Life Balance

-You can work from your home and in pajamas but that doesn’t mean you should start working as early as you wake up and work as late as you are awake.
+You can work from your home and in pajamas, but that doesn’t mean you should start working as early as you wake up and work as late as you are awake.

 Everybody can’t maintain a fixed working schedule from home.
 I am horrible at it and still start as soon as I can and work as much as I could.